 The NFL has decided to let games in California go on as scheduled despite the poor air quality, due to widespread wildfires on the west coast.

-Smoke enveloped the skies of the West Coast, as wildfires run rampant, and cities covered in a haze.
-The NFL, however, plan to have California games play as scheduled, despite the poor air quality.
+Smoke enveloped the skies of the West Coast, as wildfires run rampant, and haze layered onto cities.
+The NFL, however, plans to have California games play as scheduled, despite the poor air quality.

 “Per the Air Quality Index, an unhealthy air-quality level score is between 151-200.
 If the game needs to be delayed, options are moving it to later in the week or relocating.
 That decision would come from the league.”
 A news release from the NFL stated.